rod7760/nix-rick/README.md

 I'm sure that there are some other that I don't remember.
 All of these solutions ultimatelty felt too cumbersome to maintain.
 I decided to give the nix package manager a try after hearing good things about it.
 After stumbling around, I found that nix flakes were regarded as the best practice for using nix.
+I made an attempt to use nix flakes and profles.

 Things I hated:
 * the syntax.